iPhone 12 release date, rumours, UK price and latest rumours

 According to the rumours from a supposed leak, there will be four new models named iPhone 12, iPhone 12 Max, iPhone 12 Pro and iPhone 12 Pro Max, following the same pattern as the previous release.

-And the pandemic is still ongoing so there is still a possibility that these, albeit vague, dates could shift again as we get into Autumn.
+And the pandemic is still ongoing so there is still a possibility that these, albeit vague, dates could shift again.

 What is the iPhone 12 UK price?